Our response to the Independent Review of the EPBC Act was released in December 2022.

 National Environmental Standards are the centrepiece of our reforms.

-Standards will improve environmental protections and guide decision-making by setting clear, demonstrable outcomes for regulated activities under the new Act.
+Standards will improve environmental protections and guide decision making.
+They will set clear, demonstrable outcomes for regulated activities under the new Act.

-The government has committed to establishing an independent Environment Protection Agency (EPA) to provide assurance and restore public trust in our national environmental law.
+The government has committed to establishing an independent national environment protection agency—to be known as Environment Protection Australia (EPA).
+EPA will restore public trust in our national environmental law.
+It will be resourced and empowered to ensure compliance with new Act.

 The Regional Planning Initiative is a key government commitment to help restore, protect and manage the environment.
 Regional planning will enable better and faster decision-making under the EPBC Act.